stefanofa/awesome/TOPICS.md

 *   [Vectorized/solady](https://github.com/Vectorized/solady) - Optimized Solidity snippets.

-*   [smartcontractkit/starter-kits](https://github.com/smartcontractkit/starter-kits) - A repo of starter kits for working with various languages and frameworks across the smart contract ecosystem.

-*   [crytic/slither](https://github.com/crytic/slither) - Static Analyzer for Solidity and Vyper

-*   [rainbow-me/rainbowkit](https://github.com/rainbow-me/rainbowkit) - The best way to connect a wallet 🌈 🧰

 ## factory-contract

 *   [pcaversaccio/createx](https://github.com/pcaversaccio/createx) - Factory smart contract to make easier and safer usage of the `CREATE` and `CREATE2` EVM opcodes as well as of `CREATE3`-based (i.e. without an initcode factor) contract creations.